Anacostia Library Opened April 26, 2010

 - Public Art by Ward 7 artists

-- The American Institute of Architects North Carolina Research Triangle Chapter Merit Award, Unbuilt Category 2008 and 2009
+- AIA North Carolina Research Triangle Chapter, Merit Award, Unbuilt Category 2008 and 2009

-- The American Institute of Architects North Carolina Committee on the Environment 2010
+- AIA North Carolina Committee on the Environment 2010